ChasarooniZ/pf2e-runesmith-assistant/README.md

 **Runes**

-- Holtrik, Rune of Dwarven Ramparts
+- `Holtrik, Rune of Dwarven Ramparts` - Adds raise a shield)
-- Zohk, Rune of Homecoming
-  **Actions**
+- `Zohk, Rune of Homecoming` - Adds a dialog option when a time is invoked to teleport the target to you **Actions**
 - Chain of Words
+  - Adds the cool AoE Effect

 ## Changelog